cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    and as a command line tool (e.g. called from within a batch file).
    The installation of CrypTool assigns the file extension "AES" with this program.
+   Remark: alternative tool, independent of the CT project: With the free open-source programm "AES Crypt" from packetizer you can encrypt files on many plattforms (www.aescrypt.com/download/).

 b) The educational game "Number Shark" v 1.2.4 (by the CrypTool project):
    This game helps pupils to get acquainted with divisors and prime